 Apply knowledge from various business disciplines to formulate solutions to technical business problems

 POSSIBLE CAREER PATHS

-Graduates who successfully complete the program can expect to be employed across a diverse range of industries as assistants, supervisors, managers and team leaders in small businesses, or in medium to large companies.
+Graduates who successfully complete the program can expect to be employed across a diverse range of industries including events management, digital marketing and public relations.

 PATHWAY TO FURTHER STUDIES

 Depending on your chosen stream, program and campus, successful completion of the Bachelor of Business may qualify students for credit towards a Master’s program with Kaplan or an alternative higher education provider in Australia.

 WHAT ARE OUR CURRENT AND PAST STUDENTS SAYING ABOUT US?